 The Studio Research subject involves the production of an architectural project over the period of one academic year.
 This project is to be based within the greater Paris region, Île-de-France.
 This subject is delivered through weekly tutorials and termly project reviews.
 The studio project is developed through a period of several months rigorous research into an area of interest to the student.
 With support from studio tutors this research is then formulated into a brief identifying and elaborating on a scenario written by the student and presented at the beginning of the Spring Term.
 In terms two and three, an architectural response to this brief is formulated.
 As the length of time of the Studio Research project is much longer than many students will have experienced in their undergraduate studies, and it is expected that a greater depth and complexity in their work, and ultimately more sophisticated portfolios will result.
 The Studio Research project results an architectural output unique to each student, and frames their learning each academic year.

-Master Classes augment the Studio Research, and are composed of 1 or 2 week-long projects or lectures on a highly specialised subject, and delivered by an expert in the field from industry.
+Master Classes augment the Studio Research, and are composed of projects or lectures on a highly specialised subject, and delivered by an expert in the field from industry.
 Master Classes are an opportunity both to gain specific skills and knowledge or simply broaden the scope of study that term.

 Each academic year culminates in the End of Year Show, a public gallery exhibition of each student’s work held in central Paris.
 This offers our students the opportunity to showcase their work to family, friends, and potential employers and investors.
 Assessments of the year-long studio project are made following a final presentation on the day before the opening night of the end of year show.
 Additional assessments on each Master Class are made on a subject by subject basis, depending on the subject in question.
 All Master Classes must be passed in order to exhibit at the show.